tcheukueppoo/ima/docs/image.md

 1. **get_links**(self, n, \*\*kargs)

+Navigate and return a generator of dictionaries describing the extracted `img` tags.

 Possible key-value arguments are:

-Navigate and return a generator of dictionaries describing the extracted image tags.

-- **min_score**: A positive integer, it is the minimum score an Image should have.
+- **min_score**: A positive integer, it is the minimum score an image should have.
 You can plug-in a custom function which computes the score of an image based on your own policy.
-Ima has a default static method in the `Image` class, it does the following: for each token in self.subject it checks if it is contained in the alt attribute of each image tag its found and return the number of tokens that were present.
+Ima has a default static method in the `Image` class, it computes and return the number of common tokens between the contents of the `alt` attribute and that of self.subject.
+The higher the returned value, the greater the number of changes that the image is actually what you want but this is however not always true.

-- **score_with**: Custom function to determine the image's score.
-It is going to be invoked with two arguments, first argument is the self.subject and second is the content of the `alt` attribute of the `img` tag.
+- **score_with**: Custom function for scoring an image.
+It is going to be invoked with two arguments, first argument is `self.subject` and second is the content of the `alt` attribute of the `img` tag in question.

-- **use_content**: Tell Image object to ignore all `img` tags with no alt attributes.
+- **use_content**: Tell Image object to ignore all `img` tags with no `alt` attribute.

 Yielded dictionaries contain the following keys:

     1. url: Image url.
-    2. content: if exists, contains the content of the alt attribute else `None`.
+    2. content: If exists, contains the content of the image's `alt` attribute otherwise it is `None`.
     3. score: The computed score, based on `content`.
     4. mime: Mimetype of the image.

-2. **download_from**(self, link, \*\*kargs)

-link can either be a url or a dict of the type of the one yield by `self.get_links(...)`.

-It has the following optional key-value arguments:

-- **filename**: Preferred name of the image to be download.
--

-3. **download**(self, \*\*kargs)
+2. **download**(self, \*\*kargs)

 Use this to iterate over images and download them.